 Therefore, expect to see more capital invested in real estate.
 Below is a picture of my home office, located on the western side of San Francisco.
 I’ve always wanted to write while looking out into the ocean.

 Millions more people are deciding whether it’s best to keep hoarding cash or actually spend their cash on a better lifestyle.
-Do you really want to live like a pauper for the next several years, waiting for a vaccine that may never come?
+Do you really want to live like a pauper for the next several years?
 After locking down expenses and saving so much during shelter-in-place, I’m personally looking to spend my money.

-6) Pent-up savings.
 Just like how a massive increase in the personal saving rate may be throttling housing demand, eventually, the savings will be unleashed onto the world.
+We are seeing the saving rate go down as Americans spend more money.
+This trend will likely continue and explode higher once there is a vaccine available to the masses in 2021.

 This latest financial crisis is more of a suppression, instead of a depression.
 Consumer demand is being artificially depressed due to shelter-in-place orders and forced closures of businesses.
 As time goes on, I have no doubt the U.S. personal savings rate will go back to the historical range of ~6% – 7% pre-pandemic.

-If you look at many other demand charts for May, June, and July 2020, you are seeing a V-shaped recovery.
+If you look at many other demand charts for 2H2020, you are seeing a V-shaped recovery.
 In such a scenario, my housing price prediction for 2021 will prove to be conservative.

-Now that I’ve shared my 2021 housing market prediction as a 20-year real estate veteran, let me share Zillow’s.
+Now that I’ve shared my housing market predictions 2021 as a 20-year real estate veteran, let me share Zillow’s.
 Zillow is one of the largest online real estate companies with a wealth of data.
 Below is their housing market predictions for 2021.

-Zillow’s base case scenario is that home prices will fall by 2%-3% and get back to all-time highs sometime in mid-2021.
+Zillow’s base case scenario is that home prices will fall by 2%-3% in 2020 and get back to all-time highs sometime in mid-2021.
+So far, Zillow is wrong like Donkey Kong as U.S. median home prices in 2021 continue to surge higher.

-There were deals to be had in April and early May 2020, but deals are now getting harder to find.
+There were deals to be had in 1H2020, but deals are now getting a little harder to find.
 To find deals, you may need to look at homes priced more than 50% higher than your city’s median home price.

 The Best Ways To Invest In A Housing Recovery